 The college uses the audit findings in improving its operation and strengthening the internal control.
 The deficiency and material weakness in its operation were addressed in a timely manner.
 The college continually receives an unmodified opinion both in its Financial Statement and Compliance audit.
 The college believes that it meets this Sub-Standard.
 8. The institution's financial and internal control systems are evaluated and assessed for validity and effectiveness, and the results of this assessment are used for improvement.

 Reviewing College Financial Policies and Systems.
 The college periodically reviews financial policies and control systems in order to assess validity and effectiveness.
 The review process will help the college strengthen its internal control and improve its operation.
 Policy and procedures will also be reviewed and updated due to the evolving needs of the college.
-The Bookstore Policy, which was reviewed in 2019 was again reviewed by Finance Committee due to changes in the college that affect Bookstore operations.
-For example, instructional coordinators have replaced division chairs in the approval of Textbook Adoption Requisition Form (TARF).
-Another change is the replacement of vice president of instructional affairs with dean of academic programs in the final approval of the TARF.
+The Bookstore Policy, which was reviewed in 2019 was again reviewed by Finance Committee due to changes in the college that affects Bookstore operation like the elimination of Division Chairs in the approval of Textbook Adoption Requisition Form (TARF) and replace it with Instructional Coordinators.
+Another change is the replacement of VP Instructional Affairs to Dean of Academic Programs as the final approval of the TARF.
 The college is also audited annually by an external auditor for its internal control and compliance.